 On our way out of the bald, we saw a small pile of shotgun shell casings on the ground.
 I think it’s fine that people can use hiking trails for hunting, but it would be nice if hunters would be as considerate as (most) hikers and pick up their trash.

 Over the course of the day, we passed a number of fairly nice campsites.
 I suspected they were only as nice as they were because of the relatively low traffic on the BMT; they weren’t used enough to toughen them up (like Underwood Creek clearly was).
-It also helped point out a big difference between the Appalachians and the mountains on the Pacific Crest Trail: due to the nature of the PCT’s construction, there’s less areas of flat land for random campsites.
+It also helped point out a big difference between the Appalachians and the mountains on the Pacific Crest Trail: due to the nature of the PCT’s construction, there’s fewer areas of flat land available for random campsites.

 We stopped for our second break at Bryson Gap around 3:20.
 The gap had a nice campsite, and signs of spring were clearly evident: the tops of the trees all had bright green leaf buds.
 In another week or two, it’s going to be notably more leafy out.
 Our original plan, when we were hoping to start from the parking area near Springer Mountain, rather than take the Approach Trail, was to camp here yesterday.
 Instead, it became our destination for the day, with a possible stretch goal further on — ideally, we’d like to be slightly ahead of our plan so we have a shorter hike on Friday when we’re going into the town of Blue Ridge.

 Shortly past Bryson Gap, a small rock outcrop just off the trail gave a nice view of the surrounding landscape, if a bit occluded by nearby trees.
 In another couple of weeks, it would probably be very hard to see anything from there.